rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 * :ref:`AB_Event_Types`

-The descriptions that follow include what each Event represents, the system component it originates from, and what member fields the ``context`` and ``event`` dict fields contain.
+The descriptions that follow include what each event represents, the system component it originates from, the history of any changes made to the event over time, and what additional member fields the ``context`` and ``event`` fields contain.

 The value in the ``event_source`` field (see the :ref:`common` section above) distinguishes between events that originate in the browser (in JavaScript) and